 Award Winning Educator

-An avid researcher and author in high demand, Moniz has written numerous scholarly articles for peer-reviewed publications and recently contributed to “So You Want to Sing Light Opera” by Linda Lister, published by Rowman and Littlefield.
-His review of Robin Rice’s “Great Teachers on Great Singing,” was featured in The Opera Journal this past June.
-Dr. Moniz is currently completing work on two new books including, “Your Pop/Rock Prescription,” a vowel-driven approach to laryngeal manipulation in contemporary commercial singing, and “A Fight for the Light: Underrepresented Journeys to the Stage” with co-author Minnita Daniel Cox.
+An avid researcher and author in high demand, Moniz has written numerous scholarly articles for peer-reviewed publications and recently contributed to So You Want to Sing Light Opera by Linda Lister, published by Rowman and Littlefield.
+His review of Robin Rice’s Great Teachers on Great Singing was featured in The Opera Journal (June 2019).
+In addition, Moniz’s research on the canonization of musical theatre in the operatic canon will appear in The Journal of Singing later this year.
+He is currently completing work on two new books including, Your Pop/Rock Prescription, a vowel-driven approach to laryngeal manipulation in contemporary commercial singing, and A Fight for the Light: Underrepresented Journeys to the Stage with co-author Minnita Daniel Cox.